Hdoc1509/hrc/packages/spinner/README.md

 </div>

-Simple spinner components for your React app
+Simple spinner components for your React app.

 ## Installation